Ahmeds-tool/AC-Tool/README.md

 # AC Tool

 **AC Tool** is a lightweight utility that simplifies the process of adding games to your Steam library using SteamTool.
-Due to recent issues with the latest version of SteamTool not correctly handling game additions, AC Tool provides a workaround by allowing you to add the necessary `.lua` and `.manifest` files directly through its icon.
+Due to recent issues with the latest version of Steam AND Steamtool not correctly handling game additions, AC Tool provides a workaround by allowing you to add the necessary `.lua` and `.manifest` files directly through its icon.

 ![image](https://github.com/user-attachments/assets/66e4ba0b-39a3-4492-a668-9ab2a67f210c)